Budibase/website/content/blog/alternatives/airtable/index.md

 ## Creator personas
 Lastly, we want to consider the kinds of colleagues that will ultimately be responsible for building solutions in whichever platform we choose.

 We can think of this as a spectrum.
-On the one hand, we have platforms like Google Sheets and AppSheet, which are firmly aimed at on-the-ground employees who need an easy way to manage data within relatively small-scale processes.
+On the one hand, we have platforms like NocoDB and AppSheet, which are firmly aimed at on-the-ground employees who need an easy way to manage data within relatively small-scale processes.

 Airtable and SmartSheet don’t introduce much more in the way of technical skills barriers for colleagues that need to manage slightly larger scale, more complex internal processes - particularly departmental leaders and project managers.